 Modular-qudit code

-This code defines the Modular-qudit Kingdom
+Root code for the Modular-qudit Kingdom

 Description

-Also called a \(\mathbb{Z}_q\)-qudit code.
 Encodes \(K\)-dimensional Hilbert space into a \(q^n\)-dimensional (\(n\)-qudit) Hilbert space, with canonical qudit states \(|k\rangle\) labeled by elements \(k\) of the group \(\mathbb{Z}_q\) of integers modulo \(q\).
-Usually denoted as \(((n,K))_q\) or \(((n,K,d))_q\), whenever the code's distance \(d\) is defined, and with \(q=p\) when the dimension is prime.
+Usually denoted as \(((n,K))_{\mathbb{Z}_q}\) or \(((n,K,d))_{\mathbb{Z}_q}\), whenever the code's distance \(d\) is defined, and with \(q=p\) when the dimension is prime.

 Protection

-A convenient and often considered error set is the modular-qudit analogue [1,2] of the Pauli string basis for qubit codes.
-For a single qudit, this set consists of products of powers of the qudit Pauli matrices \(X\) and \(Z\), which act on computational basis states \(|k\rangle\) for \(k\in\mathbb{Z}_q\) as \begin{align} X\left|k\right\rangle =\left|k+1\right\rangle \,\,\text{ and }\,\,Z\left|k\right\rangle =e^{i\frac{2\pi}{q}k}\left|k\right\rangle ~, \tag*{(1)}\end{align} with addition performed modulo \(q\).
+Modular-qudit Pauli strings: For a single qudit, this set consists of products of powers of the modular-qudit Pauli matrices \(X\) and \(Z\), which act on computational basis states \(|k\rangle\) for \(k\in\mathbb{Z}_q\) as \begin{align} X\left|k\right\rangle =\left|k+1\right\rangle \,\,\text{ and }\,\,Z\left|k\right\rangle =e^{i\frac{2\pi}{q}k}\left|k\right\rangle ~, \tag*{(1)}\end{align} with addition performed modulo \(q\).
 For multiple qudits, error set elements are tensor products of elements of the single-qudit error set.
+Tensor products of \(X\) (\(Z\)) modular-qudit Paulis acting on different qudits are called \(X\)-type (\(Z\)-type) modular-qudit Pauli strings.
+Combining the \(X\)-type and \(Z\)-type strings with a primitive \(q\)th root of unity forms a group called the modular-qudit Pauli group (on \(n\) modular qudits.

-The Pauli error set is a unitary basis for linear operators on the multi-qudit Hilbert space that is orthonormal under the Hilbert-Schmidt inner product; it is a nice error basis [35].
+The Pauli error set is a unitary basis for linear operators on the multi-qudit Hilbert space that is orthonormal under the Hilbert-Schmidt inner product; it is a nice error basis.
 The distance associated with this set is often the minimum weight of a qudit Pauli string that implements a nontrivial logical operation in the code.

 Decoding

 For few-qudit codes (\(n\) is small), decoding can be based on a lookup table.
 For infinite code families, the size of such a table scales exponentially with \(n\), so approximate decoding algorithms scaling polynomially with \(n\) have to be used.
-The decoder determining the most likely error given a noise channel is called the maximum-likelihood decoder.
+The decoder determining the most likely error given a noise channel is called the maximum-likelihood (ML) decoder.

 Notes